 5. Get up and move

 Another way to help colleagues connect and feel more engaged with work?
-Encourage them to take short, frequent breaks for fresh air, exercise and space from away from the computer.
+Encourage them to take short, frequent breaks for fresh air, exercise and space away from the computer.
 A walk outside, lunchtime workout or a quick cup of coffee are easy and effective ways to feel refreshed, alert and better prepared to handle challenging tasks and stay engaged on the job.

 6. Promote work-life balance